Houston Texans: Gary Kubiak years (2006–2013)

 While the team struggled in its early seasons, results began to improve when native Houstonian Gary Kubiak became the head coach in 2006.
 The Texans finished with a .500 season (8–8) in 2007 and 2008, and nearly qualified for the 2009–10 playoffs with a 9–7 result in 2009.
 The Texans started the 2010 season on a 4–2 record going into a Week 7 bye week, but promptly collapsed 2–8 in the second half of the season, finishing 6–10.
 In the 2011 NFL draft, the Texans acquired Wisconsin star defensive end J. J. Watt 11th overall.
 The following season, former Cowboys head coach Wade Phillips was hired as the defensive coordinator for the Texans, and the improved defense led to them finishing 10–6, winning their first AFC South title.
-The Texans then beat wild card Cincinnati Bengals 31–10 in the first round of the 2011–12 playoffs, before a 20–13 defeat by the Ravens in the Divisional Round.
+The Texans then beat the Cincinnati Bengals 31–10 in the Wild Card round of the 2011–12 playoffs, before a 20–13 defeat by the Ravens in the Divisional Round.